mikenz1000/knockthru/meanify-fork/README.md

 });
 ```
 In this case req.user is defined by the authentication framework (e.g. http://passportjs.org/docs/authenticate) and all models in the schema have an _owner field.
 To apply a filter only on certain models you can test model.modelName

+### invokableMethodTest

+A function accepting a function as an argument that returns true if the function can be invoked
+via an endpoint.
+The default test is that the function object has had the property 'isWebInvokable'
+defined, however alternatives might be checking method.name.startsWith("web") or something.

+Functions are invoked with

 ## Usage